 1 Subscription to the digital E-version of the newsletter is available.

 2 Learn more about our evangelism and ministry among youth by visiting the Strong Man Minute Page on the Strong Man Ministries Web Site, The Strong Man Of God.Org.

-3 Learn more about Martin Lockett (who will be released this year) and our ongoing national Books To USA Prisons Project on the Give Page of the Strong Man Of God Web
+3 Learn more about our ongoing national Books To USA Prisons Project on the Give Page of the Strong Man Of God Web Site.

 4 This is the same Strong Man Of God Men’s Group Study available for purchase in the Strong Man Store and most major internet booksellers.